Helsinki Metropolitan Area Council

 The Helsinki Metropolitan Area Council (Pääkaupunkiseudun yhteistyövaltuuskunta, YTV, Huvudstadsregionens samarbetsdelegation, SAD) was a co-operation agency operating in the Helsinki metropolitan area, now replaced by HSL and HSY.
 The organisation had a few responsibilities, most notably regional public transport and waste management.
 It was subordinated to the city councils of the four participating cities (Helsinki, Vantaa, Espoo and Kauniainen).
 Furthermore, transport cooperation also included neighboring municipalities of Kerava and Kirkkonummi.

-Economy

-The Metropolitan Council used €155.6 million in 2002 and its income was €160.3 million.
-Traffic and waste management make up 97% of its expenditure.
-About 70% of the income consisted of customer fees for public transport and waste management.

 Transportation management

 The Metropolitan Council grouped together different Public Transportation companies operating in the Metropolitan area, such as HKL, operator of the metro, Suomenlinna ferry service and bus services within the Helsinki region, and published a timetable of all public transport quarterly, and provided a public transport route planner service on the Internet.
 It also ran ticketing and prices, fixing prices at the same level for all public transportation, irrespective of method or transportation company.
 These services are now (since January 1, 2010) provided by Helsingin seudun liikenne.

 Most tickets were bought using the electronic travel cards, a smart card service run by Buscom.
 These travel cards supported two types of payment for trips: